moviedo/professional_docs/README.md

 # Professional Docs

-Project to manage and generate resume pdfs from html files.
+Project to manage and generate resume PDFs from html files.

 ## Setup